 Step 4: Scrape the Patties

 After just about 30 seconds, the burgers are ready to scrape.
-One of the great things about the Miraclean griddle is that it heats almost completely through conduction.
+One of the great things about the Miraclean Griddle is that it heats almost completely through conduction.
 That is, you have to come into direct contact with it to feel its heat—you can hold your hand inches away from its surface and not feel a thing.
 This means that while your crust is developing, the upper portions of the patty don't cook as fast as they would on a standard griddle.

-To scrape up the browned bits in the burgers, we use a heavy-duty scraper with a 4-inch razor blade, pressing down on it firmly and working around the patty to make sure every last bit of flavor is lifted from that griddle.
+To scrape up the browned bits in the burgers, we use a heavy-duty scraper with a four-inch razor blade, pressing down on it firmly and working around the patty to make sure every last bit of flavor is lifted from that griddle.

-Step 5: Flip and Cheese
+Step 5: Flip and Add Cheese

 Step 6: Stack and Go